What Would You Do

 When someone asks how you're doing, is your answer something like “I'm dragging,” or “Man, I'm so busy”?
 If it is, you're not alone.
 We know that Americans are over-stressed and under-slept.
 We're more connected than ever before which means we can feel constantly chained to our responsibilities both at work and at home.
 We'd all like to have a day, just to ourselves, to do whatever we'd like, but few of us ever take it.
-In fact, in 2017, American workers gave up over $62 billion dollars in benefits alone by forfeiting approximately 212 million viable vacation days.
+In fact, in 2019, American workers forfeited a record 768 million vacation days.
+That is slowly improving, but still, the average U.S. office worker had 9.5 unused vacation days at left at the end of 2021.

 Even if you don't have the money to travel, you should still take time off—especially the time you've earned.
 Imagine just one day off to do anything you want to do.
 Maybe you use it to catch up on the things you don't have the time or energy to do during your normal schedule.
 Maybe you use it do something new and adventurous.
 Or perhaps you use the day to sleep in, read a book and indulge in some serious self-care.
 All you have to do is think of the things you want to do, but aren't doing right now.